Font

 Color randomization, and scale randomization can work well with font randomization to achieve some truly interesting results.
 Color and scale can also be modified on a per-word or per-character basis, so you can really go wild and experiment.

-If you’re loading in an old preset, or have a font list that’s different than the one in the preset you’re loading, remember to refresh your font list.
-Otherwise, you could run into an issue where a font that’s not installed on your system may be attempted to be applied to one of your text objects.
+When installing/uninstalling fonts, or loading in an old preset that may have an outdated list of fonts, remember to refresh your font list.
+Otherwise, you could run into an issue where Randomill may try to apply a font that’s not installed on your system.